cgcg2048/git_lesson_ssh/README.md

 First phase.
 This is respository contains files used for a git lesson.
 Second phase.
 This is some change.
+More changes
+Third phase.
+3rd change.